sensu/sensu-docs-legacy/source/docs/0.17/ssl.md

 # Generate SSL certificates

 The following instructions will generate an OpenSSL certificate authority and self-signed certificates.
+Optionally, the instructions available on the [RabbitMQ SSL page](http://www.rabbitmq.com/ssl.html) can be used instead.

 ## Install OpenSSL